zpainesi/L1EGCalibrations/Isolation/test/README.md

   ./isolationAnalysis.exe ParList_IsoAna.dat do_1
   ```

-  Since `step 1` tahes a long time to run, is a covininat methord to do `step 1` once and reuse its output for defining the LUT histogram maps.
+  Since `step 1` takes a long time to run, is a covininat methord to do `step 1` once and reuse its output for defining the LUT histogram maps.

   The Configuration file is described as below :
   ```